-Regional Commissioner
+Regional Communications Commissioner

-To administer the regulatory regime in respect of regional markets and ensure a proactive and expedient response to Part XI B and C actions, a Commissioner for Regional Communications could be appointed within the ACCC.
-The Commissioner would have jurisdiction over regional telecommunications, electronic information and broadcast issues and additional issues of relevance to regional services as assigned to him from time to time.
-It may be appropriate for the Commissioner to be co appointed to the ACA.
-The functions of the Regional Commissioner would include:
+To administer the regulatory regime in respect of poorly served markets and ensure a proactive and expedient response to Part XI B and C actions, a Commissioner for Regional Communications could be co-appointed to the ACCC and the ACA.
+The Commissioner would have jurisdiction under Parts XI B and C over telecommunications, electronic information and broadcast issues in poorly served areas and additional issues of relevance to regional services as assigned to him from time to time.
+It may be appropriate for the Commissioner to be co-appointed to the ACA.

+The potential functions of the Regional Commissioner would include:

-- Declaration of regional telecommunication infrastructure - Overseeing XIC processes in respect of regional facilities - Pursuing XIB actions in regional markets - In the event the ACCC had power to impose pricing and conditions of access, formulating and enforcing pricing and conditions - Participation in the subsidy (USO) quantification and allocation processes - Monitoring and reporting on the performance of regional telecommunication markets - Recommendations to Cabinet on issues pertinent to regional telecommunications adequately addressed by the tendering system currently proposed by the Government.
-This is of particular concern to MCT and other carriage service providers obliged to contribute to the funding of the USO and therefore entitled to an accountable and accurate process.
+- Declaration of telecommunication infrastructure in poorly served markets - Overseeing XIC processes in respect of facilities in poorly served areas - Pursuing XIB actions in these markets - In the event the ACCC had power to impose pricing and conditions of access, formulating and enforcing pricing and conditions - Participation in the subsidy (USO) quantification and allocation processes - Monitoring and reporting on the performance of poorly served telecommunication markets (including the categorisation of areas in accordance with the benchmarks referred to above)